Change location v

 What to do following a motor vehicle accident

-Regardless of your insurance status, there are several steps you should take following a motor vehicle accident.
-These include:
+Regardless of your insurance status, there are some crucial steps you should take following a motor vehicle accident:

-• Calling 000 for emergency services if anyone involved in the accident is injured.
+• Call 000 for emergency services if anyone involved in the accident is injured.

-• Finding out if the other party has insurance and collecting their insurance information if they do.
+• Find out if the other party has insurance and collect their insurance information if they do.

-• Writing down as much information you can about the driver, their car and any damage to either vehicle.
+• Write down as much information you can about the driver, their car and any damage to either vehicle.

-• Noting the speed at which you were driving, diagramming the scene of the accident and detailing any traffic lights or signs.
+• Diagram the scene of the accident, detailing any traffic lights or signs.

-• Photographing as many details as possible, including the other driver’s license.
+• Photograph as many details as possible, including the other driver’s license and any visible injuries sustained.

 An incident where you're uninsured but not at fault

-If you are driving without insurance, get injured in a crash but did not cause an accident, you may still have options for getting coverage.
+If you are driving without insurance, but the accident wasn’t your fault, you may still have options for recovering compensation for your injuries.

 • The cost of treating the immediate physical injury.